fceja/Landing_proj/README.md

 Work in progress.

-Webpage project for a friend.
+Landing page project for a friend.